toshiakit/Analyzing-Fitness-Data-from-Wearable-Devices-in-MATLAB/README.md

 The dataset has a bit of issues with calibration.
 We could further preprocess the data in order to remove calibration gaps.
 This time, however, I would like to use the dataset as is and use a highly flexible algorithm called [Random Forest](http://en.wikipedia.org/wiki/Random_forest).
 In MATLAB, this algorithm is implemented in [TreeBagger](http://www.mathworks.com/help/stats/treebagger.html) class available in [Statistics Toolbox](http://www.mathworks.com/products/statistics/).

 Random Forest became popular particularly after it was used by number of winners in [Kaggle competitions](http://www.kaggle.com/).
 It uses a large ensemble of decision trees (thus 'forest') trained on random subsets of data and uses majority votes of those trees to predict the result.
-It tend to produce a highly accurate result, but the complexity of the algorithm makes it slow and difficult to interpret.
+It tends to produce a highly accurate result, but the complexity of the algorithm makes it slow and difficult to interpret.

 To accelerate the computation, I will enable parallel option supported on [Parallel Computing Toolbox](http://www.mathworks.com/products/parallel-computing/).
 You can comment out unnecessary code if you don't use it.